-Having bad credit in Virginia is not that unusual and it must not stop you from getting approved for an auto loan either.
+Having bad credit in is not that unusual and it must not stop you from getting approved for an auto loan either.
 Yes, it can be very challenging to shop around for an auto loan if you have bad credit but there are a number of ways for you to increase your chances of approval.
 More importantly, you need not settle for an auto loan with a high interest rate.
 By following this simple guide, you will certainly end up with a car loan at a very affordable price.

 Check your Credit Report First